Field Testing Hemp Flower for CBD & THC

 Finding a good testing lab, with scientists that know what they are doing, was difficult in Colorado, even though many licensed labs have been operating for years.
 Understanding what services a testing lab offers and how it operates involves subtleties and nuances, so learn as much as possible.

 For example, in Colorado the Marijuana Enforcement Division (MED) has required the labs it certifies for testing operate machines that use a ‘cold’ process, which leaves all the acidic forms of the cannabinoids tested intact.
-When Colorado hemp growers test their own hemp, they are required to use these MED certified labs.
+When Colorado hemp growers test their own hemp, they are required to use these MED certified labs for their hemp analysis.
 Test results report the percentages of both Delta9 THC and THCa, as well as CBD and CBDa and so on.

 The problem is, the Colorado Department of Agriculture tests our crops with a machine that uses a ‘hot’ process.
 The problem with that is the testing process itself converts the THCa and CBDa into Delta9 THC and CBD.
 Most are familiar with the process called decarboxylation, whereby the acidic forms of cannabinoids are converted to their stable forms by heating, which releases carbon atoms in the form of CO2.
 Problem with that is that the government’s machine converts THCa into Delta9 THC with an inefficient process, how much THCa it converts in your sample to Delta9 THC is anyone’s guess.
 No kidding.
 That level of Delta9 THC of course determines pass or fail.

-Testing, like voting, should be done early and often.
-Please start testing in week one of flower.
+Testing should be done early and often.
+Please start hemp testing in week one of flower.
 Then test at least every week subsequent.
 More data, better decisions.
+Your hemp field layout also affects the testing process.
 A twenty acre field planted with four strains can be cannabinoid profile tested in Colorado for around $150.
 As the THC levels rise, test with more frequency, twice a week.
-This part of the testing process is more common sense than anything.
+This part of the hemp analysis process is more common sense than anything.
 I will tell you, don’t risk your crop for the price of a test, you may come to regret it.

-Keep the testing program organized and on a tight schedule, really it’s the most important thing.
+Our experts at Cheyenne Mountain Seed Company suggest you keep the hemp testing program organized and on a tight schedule, really it’s the most important thing.
 Besides the economic disaster, a failed test would put your license in ‘trouble’ with the regulating authorities.
 That’s the last thing anyone wants, you or the regulators.
 In my experience, the field agents aren’t out to hurt people.
-Learn the rules and follow them, it keeps everyone out of trouble.
+Learn the rules for analyzing hemp and follow them, it keeps everyone out of trouble.
 Compared to the regulations in the medical or recreational marijuana business, its the difference between a pebble and a boulder.
-Licensed hemp growing is really easy and super profitable if you follow these procedures to stay compliant.
+Licensed hemp growing can be really easy and super profitable if you follow these procedures to stay compliant.